List of Black Mirror episodes

 Black Mirror is a British science fiction anthology series created by Charlie Brooker.
 The programme was inspired by The Twilight Zone and explores technology and its side-effects.
 It began on the British television network Channel 4 before moving to the American streaming platform Netflix and has run for seven series between 2011 and 2025.
 There are 33 episodes and one interactive film, Black Mirror: Bandersnatch.
 Episodes vary in length between 40 and 89 minutes and can be watched in any order.
-Actors rarely appear in more than one episode, though many instalments make small references known as "Easter eggs" to previous episodes, such as through in-universe news channels and briefly-seen text.
+Actors rarely appear in more than one episode, though many installments make small references known as "Easter eggs" to previous episodes, such as through in-universe news channels and briefly-seen text.
 In 2025, the episode "USS Callister" received a sequel episode titled "USS Callister : Into Infinity", marking it as the first Black Mirror story to receive a continuation.

 The first two series comprised three episodes each and ran on Channel 4 in December 2011 and February 2013.
 After discussions for a third series fell through, a special entitled "White Christmas" was commissioned and aired in December 2014.
 The following year, Netflix commissioned twelve episodes, later splitting this into two series of six episodes that were released on 21 October 2016 and 29 December 2017.
 The interactive film Bandersnatch was spun out from the fifth series due to its complexity, debuting on 28 December 2018, and the delayed fifth series of three episodes premiered on 5 June 2019.
 The sixth series was released on 15 June 2023 and consists of five episodes.
 A seventh series was announced in November 2023, and was released on 10 April 2025.

 Episodes are usually dystopian, often with unhappy endings, and many are set in a futuristic world with advanced technology.
 The instalments have spanned a variety of genres including drama, psychological horror, political satire, and romantic comedy.
 Black Mirror has been met with positive reception from critics (Note: On Rotten Tomatoes, series 1 received a 98% rating, series 2 received an 87% rating and "White Christmas" received an 89% rating.
 Series 3 holds an 86% rating on Rotten Tomatoes and a score of 82 on Metacritic; series 4 holds an 86% rating on Rotten Tomatoes and a score of 72 on Metacritic.
 Bandersnatch holds a 74% rating on Rotten Tomatoes and a score of 61 on Metacritic.
 Series 5 holds a rating of 68% on Rotten Tomatoes and a score of 66 on Metacritic, while series 6 holds a rating of 78% on Rotten Tomatoes and a score of 68 on Metacritic.) and has received numerous awards and nominations, including three consecutive wins of the Primetime Emmy Award for Outstanding Television Movie.
 (Note: "San Junipero" won in 2017, "USS Callister" won in 2018, and Black Mirror: Bandersnatch won in 2019.)